The City of Lights seduces with an extraordinary fusion of culinary escapades, historical monuments, and unusual activities.

 Curious Facts About the Parisian Culinary Scene

 One of the best Paris travel tips we can give you is that you can’t get acquainted with the city without dipping your toes into its culinary scene.
+The food of France is one of the top reasons travelers can’t get enough of the city.
 Discover these facts about Paris’ gastronomy to fully understand the true charm of the French capital.

 - Paris is home to 70 Michelin-starred restaurants.
 Did you know that the capital city of France prides itself on more than 9,000 restaurants and approximately 1,800 bakeries?
 The world-famous Le Guide Michelin has listed 70 of these establishments.
 What’s even more impressive is that 10 of them have all three stars.
 The best of the best include Le Pré Catelan, Pierre Gagnaire, Arpège, and L’Ambroisie.